boozallen/argo/README.md

 # Argo
 Argo is a Monte Carlo simulation add-in for Microsoft Excel.
 Developed by [Booz Allen Hamilton](http://www.boozallen.com/).
 Available for Free.

+_Argo is no longer under active development; however, the software is still available here as-is._

 ## Resources

 - [Argo Landing Page](https://boozallen.github.io/argo): download link and general information about Argo